-Trump: Federal Reserve holding economy back
+Trump: Federal Reserve holding US economy back

 Continue Reading Below

-"The Fed doesn't have a clue," Trump tweeted Tuesday.
+"The Fed doesn't have a clue," Trump tweeted Tuesday as U.S. policymakers began the first of a two day meeting.

 He was responding to a FOX Business "Varney & Co." segment that discussed negative central bank interest rates in Europe and Japan.